ksaweryr/ctf-writeups/2023/ecsc Polish qualifications/Complex Base Inception/README.md

 In the user's home folder, a file named `flag.b64` is present, but it is owned and can only be read by root.

 ## Finding a way to read the flag
-Running a tool line [linpeas](https://github.com/carlospolop/PEASS-ng/releases/tag/20230724-deeec83e) reveals that the executable `/usr/bin/base32` has SUID bit set, which means it can be used to read the flag:
+Running a tool like [linpeas](https://github.com/carlospolop/PEASS-ng/releases/tag/20230724-deeec83e) reveals that the executable `/usr/bin/base32` has SUID bit set, which means it can be used to read the flag:
 ```sh
 $ /usr/bin/base32 ~/flag.b64 | base32 -d | base64 -d
 ecsc23{some_unguessable_text_and_some_salt_dtcpkhaa}